olincollege/free-the-neatos/README.md

 ### Components for Both Modes
 - **Waypoint Following**: Action server for executing planned paths
 - **A\* Path Planning**: Obstacle-avoiding pathfinding

+## Bag Files

+Recorded ROS 2 bags used with demos live in `bag_files/`, with a short README explaining contents and usage.

 ## Documentation